varabyte/kobweb/README.md

 the correct html / css for you behind the scenes.

 I think there is value in supporting both approaches.

+# Can We Kobweb Yet

+Current state: **Foundations are in place!
+You may encounter API gaps.**

+Kobweb is becoming quite functional.
+We are already using it to build https://kobweb.varabyte.com and https://bitspittle.dev (depending on when you're reading this, they may still be fairly barebones, but these sites will get more of our full attention as Kobweb is finally stabilizing).

+At this point:

+* It is easy to set up a new project and get things running quickly.
+* The live reloading flow is pretty nice, and you'll miss it when you switch to projects that don't have it.
+* It supports generating pages from Markdown that can reference your Composable code.
+* While it's not quite server-side rendering, you can export static pages which will get hydrated on load.
+* You can use the `Modifier` builder for a growing number of css properties.
+* Silk components are color mode aware and support responsive behavior.

+However, there's always more to do.

+* The API surface is a bit lean in some areas right now, especially around Silk UI components
+* The APIs that interact with Compose for Web may have some holes in them.
+* A lot of detailed documentation is planned to go into the Kobweb site (linked just above) but it isn't done yet.

+I think there's enough there now to let you do almost anything you'd want to do, as either Kobweb supports it or you can escape hatch to underlying Compose for Web / Kotlin/JS approaches, but there might be some areas where it's still a bit DIY.
+It would be great to get real world experience to hear what issues users are actually running into.

+So, should you use Kobweb at this point?
+If you are...

+* playing around with Compose for Web for the first time and want to get up and running quickly on a toy project:
+    * **YES!!!** Please see the [connecting with us ▼](https://github.com/varabyte/kobweb#connecting-with-us) section below, we'd definitely love to hear from you.
+Now's a great time if you'd want to have a voice in the direction of this project.
+* a Kotlin developer who wants to write a small web app or create a new blog from scratch:
+    * **Worth a shot!** I think if you evaluate Kobweb at this point, you'll find a lot to like.
+You can get in touch with us at our Discord if you try it and have questions or run into missing features.
+* someone who already has an existing project in progress and wants to integrate Kobweb into it:
+    * **No** - this may never be a tenable path.
+* a company:
+    * **Probably not** (someday, we hope, but not yet)

 # Known Issues